 In a serious voice Dani replies, “Cell, please accept I’ve a very clear understanding of Gordie’s strengths and weaknesses.
 Any comments I make aren’t tinged by any bias, despite, like my sisters, I have an almost mystical belief in him being able to do anything he puts his mind to do.
 Everything he’s set his mind to do, he’s done.
 If an obstruction occurs it may delay him; but he’ll find a way around it, over it, or through it.
 He’s the classical irresistible force.
 There are things I could tell you, but I’m not allowed to.”
 She takes a deep breath, “This job may be risky to start with, it may be hard work, but it’ll work and be profitable.
 Gordie has never failed at anything.
 He’s nine, nearly ten, years old, and just about to qualify as a medical doctor.
-He’s worked his way through all the medical technician levels, and is now finishing the doctor crossover course.
+He’s worked his way through all of the medical technician levels, and he’s now finishing the doctor crossover course.
 Many older people doing the same courses are well behind him or dropped out.
 You work out the risks for yourself.
 But if it were me I’d take the job.
 Sure, it may be lean for a while with some early problems with regards to the financing, but it’ll pay off.
 He’s not your average boy his age, he’s a certified high genius, take that into account.”

 Another friend gives her some gossip about him saving several girls from a wild animal attack some years ago.

 Mid-morning Sunday she’s in the town square when she sees him leading a young girl about seven into the playground.
-She has a vacant look on her face, but smiles when the playground equipment comes into focus for her.
+She has a vacant look on her face, but she smiles when the playground equipment comes into focus for her.
 Gordie stops to kneel in front of her, and talk to her in a serious manner, she nods.
 Smiling, she enters the playground.
-He stands at the gate, watching.
+He stands at the gate, watching her.
 There’s a lot of children in the playground, and two adults from the orphanage across the road are there as well.

 Marcella walks over to talk to him, they chat about minor matters for some time.
 She asks him, “Gordie, are you rich?”

-He looks up, “Not yet, but I will be after you help make me rich.”
+He looks up, “Not yet, but I will be after you help to make me rich.”
 She laughs.
-He adds, “At the moment I’ve about eighty thousand dollars in the bank.
+“At the moment I’ve about eighty thousand dollars in the bank.
 Rewards from some bank robbers I stopped in Carmel some years back.”
 She stares at him, “I taught some bank robbers with guns little boys with knives are just as dangerous as security guards with guns.
 One fellow found out you can’t draw a pistol while your hand is pinned to your coat by a finger knife.
-And another learnt how hard it is to stand with finger knives in both your thighs.
+And another learnt how hard it is to stand with finger knives in both of your thighs.
 None thought a kid could be a problem to them, how wrong they were!”